conveyal/analysis-ui/docs/edit-scenario.md

 You can also click on "edit route geometry" to edit the alignment and stop positions of imported patterns.
-Particularly if the stop spacing is long, it makes sense to edit the stop locations so that there are stops at major destinations and transfer points (consider a line with 1 kilometer stop spacing, where the stops near a major transfer point are 500m away; this will add significant unnecessary walking and bias the resuts).
+Particularly if the stop spacing is long, it makes sense to edit the stop locations so that there are stops at major destinations and transfer points (consider a line with 1 kilometer stop spacing, where the stops near a major transfer point are 500m away; this will add significant unnecessary walking and bias the results).

 The transit data used in this demo came from [WMATA](http://wmata.com) and [DC GIS](http://octo.dc.gov/service/dc-gis-services).